Nifilat/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - If n is greater or equal to the length of s2 then use the entire string s2
 - if NULL is passed, treat it as an empty string

-[2-str_concat.c](./2-str_concat.c) - Write a function that concatenates two strings.
+[2-calloc.c](./2-calloc.c) - Write a function that allocates memory for an array, using malloc.

-- Prototype: char *str_concat(char *s1, char \*s2);
-- The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated
-- if NULL is passed, treat it as an empty string
-- The function should return NULL on failure
+- Prototype: void \*\_calloc(unsigned int nmemb, unsigned int size);
+- The \_calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
+- The memory is set to zero
+- If nmemb or size is 0, then \_calloc returns NULL
+- If malloc fails, then \_calloc returns NULL

+FYI: The standard library provides a different function: calloc.
+Run man calloc to learn more.

 [3-alloc_grid.c](./3-alloc_grid.c) - Write a function that returns a pointer to a 2 dimensional array of integers.